 - Greater range within any given hand position

 - Allows you to play chord progressions that can accent a bass line

-A soprano, concert, or tenor ukulele, with low G tuning, will have a five note greater, overall range, extending lower, when compared to a uke high G tuned.
+A soprano, concert, or tenor ukulele, with low G tuning, will have a five-note greater, overall range, extending lower, when compared to a high uke G tuning.

 These five extra notes in your overall range can increase what you are able to play and will specifically give you more bass notes to choose from.
 It will also allow you to play music in lower keys than you would in high G.